blankcodes/COVID/README.md

-# COVID19 tracket and realtime updates
+# COVID19 tracker and realtime updates
 Track and monitor live updates for coronavirus

 ## Features